-array (ARR) The name of the instance array to be modified. count (VAL) An optional value indicating the number of elements to pop, by default 1.
+array (ARR) The name of the instance array to be modified. count (VAL) A value indicating the number of elements to pop.

 This primitive is used to remove elements from an array of header instances without knowing in advance how many elements are already valid.
-An element at index N will be moved to index N-1, and the element at index 0 will be lost.
+An element at index N will be moved to index N-count, and the elements at indices 0 to count-1 will be lost.
 The bottom-most elements that had nothing shifted into them are invalidated.

-If a count is specified, elements will be shifted by count instead of 1.
 Popping from an empty array (or popping more elements than are in the array) results in an empty array.